The Rising Entropy of English in the Attention Economy: Results

-Our model outcomes relate to changing utility rates of written media, as such we need a way to quantify the information utility rate of a sample of text.
-To achieve this, we borrow the idea of information signal entropy from Shannon \cite{shannon1948mathematical}: the entropy of a source of information is a function of the probability of seeing each symbol given the preceding symbols.
+The results are suggestive of a link between competition for attention and word entropy.
+To explain these results we generate a model of the attention economy based on information foraging.
+Foraging models relate the consumption of information items with some utility gain to the forager.
+To bridge utility rates to lexical measures, we borrow the idea of information signal entropy from Shannon \cite{shannon1948mathematical}: the entropy of a source of information is a function of the probability of seeing each symbol given the preceding symbols.
 For our purposes entropy can be thought of as a rate of information.
-Estimation of entropy in natural language is non-trivial \cite{bentz2017entropy, schurmann1996entropy, shannon1951prediction}.
-Here we use maximum likelihood estimation of the unigram word entropy, which correlates well with more sophisticated entropy estimators \cite{bentz2017entropy}.
-If information foragers gain utility from information then, by definition, an increase in entropy, $h$, is associated with an increase in utility rate, $r$,
+If information foragers gain utility from information then, by definition, an increase in entropy, $h$, is associated with an increase in utility rate, $r$.
+This aligns with Zipf's principle of least effort \cite{zipf1949human, Ferreri.Cancho2005Mar}.

-We accept that this relation does not capture the actual utility rate of information, or how people are attracted to information.
-And our model does not fully capture human behaviour and media production.
-However, the model is instructive as a much simplified approximation of the rich human dynamics, and is borne out by evidence in the aggregate.